drawscape-labs/drawscape-storefront/tasks/009-artboard-color-picker-plan.md

 ### Acceptance
 - Radio picker shows available schemes and selects one.
+- Swatch is square; paper color fills the swatch and pen color appears as a square overlay in the bottom-right occupying 25% of the swatch.
 - Preview updates and request includes chosen scheme.
 - React Router imports only; API calls via `~/lib/drawscapeApi`.